Franz Kröger

 Siniensi-Nab Apik-jiak Afulang,

-The editorial board of Buluk, Journal of Bulsa Culture and Society, extends its sincere condolences to the families of the bereaved.
-May the souls of the departed rest in peace.
+The editorial board of Buluk, Journal of Bulsa Culture and Society, extends its sincere condolences to the bereaved families.